-NFIB Business Optimism Index in the United States is expected to be 107.10 Index Points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate NFIB Business Optimism Index in the United States to stand at 97.00 in 12 months time.
-In the long-term, the United States Nfib Business Optimism Index is projected to trend around 97.00 Index Points in 2020, according to our econometric models.
+NFIB Business Optimism Index in the United States is expected to be 90.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the United States Nfib Business Optimism Index is projected to trend around 102.00 points in 2023, according to our econometric models.